Registry¶

 This is the part that makes a whole difference if you are thinking about querying a specific database using a diffent connection.

-(or whatever name you choose) and both have the model User
+else called alternative (or whatever name you choose) and both have the model User.

 in that database where the connection string is different.